-During fiscal year 2020, the Plan entered into a group annuity contract with Great-West Life and Annuity Insurance Company ("GWL&A"), the Great-West Investments Fixed Account.
+In fiscal year 2020, the Plan entered into a group annuity contract with Great-West Life and Annuity Insurance Company ("GWL&A"), the Great-West Investments Fixed Account.
 The contract is a traditional investment contract.
 Under the contract, the participant principal and interest are fully guaranteed by the general account assets of GWL&A. The investment strategy employed seeks to achieve consistent returns to support a competitive credited rate.
-Bonds invested in the general account segment have an average maturity between three and seven years; are investment-grade in quality; and are diversified across a range of fixed-income asset classes such as asset-backed securities, mortgage-backed securities, commercial mortgages, private equity, etc.
+Bonds invested in the general account segment have an average maturity between three and seven years; are investment-grade in quality; and are diversified across a range of fixed-income asset classes such as asset-backed securities, mortgage-backed securities, commercial mortgage-backed securities, commercial mortgage-backed securities, commercial mortgage, private equity, etc.